lybstore/fedev_test/readme.md

 Amend this Readme and use your commits to outline the component you have created and the decisions that you have made.

-Plese fork this repository and commit your changes for review.
+Please fork this repository and commit your changes for review.